Generic Event Marketability and Access Agreement (GEMAA)

 The GEMAA will be overseen by a Committee of Signatories that will have the duty to carry out the discretionary duties of the GEMAA.
 Participation on the Committee of Signatories is voluntary.
 The day-to-day non-discretionary functions of the GEMAA will be managed by an Administrator, who will serve as the point of contact for Signatories, prospective signatories and the public.

-Implementation of the GEMAAThe GEMAA will be effective once it has four signatories.
+The GEMAA will be effective once it has four signatories.
 Once effective, the Committee of Signatories will be formed within three months, and the first meeting of the Committee will held within three months.